Slack first Jira Service Desk ticketing

 Challenge with handling service requests

-Slack is the primary means of communication and collaboration in most agile teams.In a large organization, it is not uncommon for help desk agents to be constantly bombarded with service requests in direct messaging channels in Slack.
+Slack is the primary means of engagement in most agile teams.In a large organization, it is not uncommon for help desk agents to be constantly swamped with service requests in direct messaging channels in Slack.
 This is despite "better" options for filing requests like portal, email based ones being available to the users.

 Checking with the agent in chat is the most convenient and least path of friction for the user.
 However this is neither an ideal nor scalable model of dealing with service requests for the agents.
 So how do you balance the needs of both parties?